LyricLy/cg-site/info.md

 Each round has a writing phase, a guessing phase, and, eventually, a winner!

 ### Writing Phase
-A problem gets written up on the [website](/), and announced in the `#event-discussion` channel on Discord.
+A problem gets written up on the [website](/), and announced in the `#new-rounds` channel on Discord.
 Usually it's something simple like "sort a list".
 The programming languages you're allowed to use will be specified, along with an outline of the interface your program has to follow.

 __If you feel like participating, write a program that solves the problem.__
 Submit it to the site by signing in and uploading the file.